iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Linear Programming Everything.md

 \end{aligned}
 $$

-The Lagragian can be converted in such a way that it feels symmetric, by which I mean, the parameters of Dual and Primal can be swapped and the Lagragian will remains exactly the same.
+The Lagrangian can be converted in such a way that it feels symmetric, by which I mean, the parameters of Dual and Primal can be swapped and the Lagrangian will remains exactly the same.
 To illustrate the point, consider Primal, Dual Linear Programming Problem:

 ---